maureenlholland/potluck-planner/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-# Practice App: Using React-Express-MongoDB-Mongoose
+# Practice App: Using React-Express-MongoDB

 ## Troubleshooting: